How much does it cost to charge an electric car?

 Electric vehicle charging at home is the easiest and most cost effective way to charge.
 Most electric vehicle owners make plugging in their vehicles, as automatic as unlocking the doors when arriving home, where the vehicle would always be plugged in if not in use.
 Therefore, it is most common for vehicle drivers to charge at home in the evening or through the night, as people arrive home from work.
 Dependent on the amount of battery used throughout the day, in most cases the charge will simply top up to full capacity.
 Topping up a vehicle every night will cost on average between €1.40 – €2.50 per day to maintain full charge.
 The cost to fully charge the battery from near empty (which is the equivalent of running to a petrol station on an empty tank) would be between €9.10 (average) – €9.90 .
 However these daily, monthly costs could be much lower if you where utilising time of use tariff options and green energy solutions.
 It’s been known whereby customers are actually paid to their charge vehicles, when there is so much surplus energy on the grid!

 Public charging infrastructure is currently still very much in it’s early, though progressive stages with new companies, initiatives and technology changing at a rapid pace.
 This makes concluding even an average cost to charge using public charge points very difficult to pin point.
-Equally, some of the factors that determine the cost of a charge, including the vehicle battery size and the time you have to spare, will influence how much you will pay at a public charge station i.e. you may only require to top up enough to get you home safely, to be able use your own home charger.
+Equally, some of the factors that determine the cost of a charge, including the vehicle battery size and the time you have to spare, will influence how much you will pay at a public charge station i.e. you may only require to top up enough to get you home safely, to be able use your own home electric car charger.
 However, based on our own experience and research we’ve concluded that the average price to charge a vehicle from empty to near full at a public charging station is between €9.00 – €23.00, giving us an average of €16.00.
 This is the electric equivalent of spending €58.00 – €70.00 to fill up a tank of petrol, for which you can see the drastic difference in price between the fuel types.
 Although, in many cases you may wish only fill up the amount you feel is required for the journey or days ahead.
 Equally, in some cases charge points often create a time limit meaning you wouldn’t achieve a full charge anyway.
 When these elements are factored in, a charge in a relative sense, may cost as little as €2.90 per session.

 What is the cheapest way to charge an EV?